Dicelette/i18n/en/docusaurus-plugin-content-docs/current/admin/model/index.md

 ---
-title: Registering
+title: Model registering
 sidebar_position: 1
 ---
 First, you need to **generate** a new template.
 To do this, use the command `/register`, followed by the name of the template.
 More over, you can generate a server template with the following command: `/generate`.

 This command will allow you to create a new `JSON` file, with the following (optional) parameters:

-- `name`: The name of the statistics to be separated by a space or a comma.
-If any of the statistics contain a space, you must surround it with quotation marks.
-For example: `"Intelligence Logic", Strength, Dexterity`.
+- `name`: The name of the statistics, separated by commas.
+If a name contains a space, enclose it in quotation marks.
-- `die`: The type of dice to roll, which can contain a formula (see [#dice](#dice)).
+- `dice`: The type of dice to be rolled, which may include a formula.
-- `total`: If, when creating, your players have a number of points to distribute.
-Unfortunately, it is not possible to set conditions for this total (for example, depending on the character's age, they will have only 60 points, while an older character will have 70).
-In these cases, it is better to choose the highest value and check manually.
+- `total`: The total number of points that players can distribute.
-- `character`: You can make entering a character name mandatory with this option.
+- `character`: Make it compulsory to enter a character name.
-- `critical_success`: In natural dice rolls, if a die falls on this value, it is considered a critical success.
+- `critical_success`: The value considered a critical success.
-- `critical_failure`: In natural dice rolls, if a die falls on this value, it is considered a critical failure.
+- `critical_failure`: The value considered a critical failure.
-- `skill`: Allows defining (when the template is edited before saving) the addition of fields for skill (or attack) dice.
-Like the name, you must separate the values with a comma.
+- `skill`: Add fields for skill or attack dice.

-For template examples, you can consult the `template` files [here](https://github.com/Dicelette/discord-dicelette/tree/main/template) or [here](register/template).
+For template examples, you can consult the `template` files [here](https://github.com/Dicelette/discord-dicelette/tree/main/template).

 :::info
 Statistics and dice are optional: